Chapter 21 80/20 win with pure logic

 end

-At this moment, we should already be able to run the above test:
+At this moment, we should already be able to run the above test(together with the one from the previous chapter):

 $ MIX_ENV=test mix test.unit